microprediction/microprediction/README.md

  - Must contain only alphanumeric, hyphens, underscores, colons (discouraged) and at most one period.
  - Must not contain double colon.

+We keep open the possiblility of incorporating other data formats in the future, such as Arrow, but for now everything is JSON.

 ### Troubleshooting